 Is the show in multiple languages?

 Are there any mobility restrictions?

-The show has been designed as an inclusive experience, with new transporters featuring improved access, improved and paths of travel and improved pathway lighting.
+The show has been designed as an inclusive experience, with new enhanced access transporters and well-lit pathways.
 Wheelchairs can be accommodated.
 To make sure everything is ready for your arrival, please let us know if you require a wheelchair ahead of your visit.

 Is food and drink permitted on the show?